MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 ## Supported platforms

-The ASP.NET Core backend server supports ASP.NET Core 6.0.
+The ASP.NET Core backend server supports ASP.NET 6.0 or later.

 Database servers must meet the following criteria have a `DateTime` or `Timestamp` type field that is stored with millisecond accuracy.
 Repository implementations are provided for [Entity Framework Core][5] and [LiteDb][6].